Basic rules and calculation of concrete floor reinforcement. Installation of rough concrete floor screed Reinforcement of the floor on the ground

 Among the disadvantages of a rough concrete floor on the ground are:

-• when using a multilayer floor, the height of the rooms is significantly reduced;
+• when using a multi-layer floor, the height of the rooms is significantly reduced;

 • extruded polystyrene foam;